 Handford Lettings Limited was incorporated on 1 November 2018.
-The following Councillor of IBC is also a Director of Handford Lettings; Colin Kreidewolk.
-The Chief Executive , Assistant Director of Sports & Programmes (left 13/10/22) and the Operations Manager of Major Capital Schemes (left 30/12/22) are also Directors.
+The following Director of Handford Lettings Ltd is a member of Ipswich Borough Council: Cllr Colin Kreidewolf.
+The Chief Executive & Assistant Director (Housing & Communities) (appointed 4 June 2024) are also Directors.

-As at 31 March 2023, all the allotted called up ordinary share capital of the Company was owned by the Council.
+As at 31 March 2024, all the allotted called up ordinary share capital of the Company was owned by Handford Homes Lmited whichis a wholly owned subsidiary of the Council.
 The Council therefore has a controlling influence.